Jerrythafast/FDSTools/README.rst

 Stuttermodelvis
 ~~~~~~~~~~~~~~~
+v2.0.0
+    - Replaced the simple Options overlay with responsive design options panels
+      in HTML visualisations
+    - Fixed glitch that caused the graphs to be re-rendered twice when loading
+      a file by drag-and-drop in HTML visualisations
+    - Fixed glitch that made it possible to replace the data that was embedded
+      in an HTML visualisation through drag-and-drop
+    - Added repeat unit selection menu for easier filtering

 v1.0.0beta2
     - HTML visualisations now support drawing raw data points on top of the fit
       functions.
 The points can be drawn with an adjustable jitter to reduce